-INDIANAPOLIS, March 22, 2016 /PRNewswire/ -- Eli Lilly and Company (NYSE: LLY) announced today that the U.S. Food and Drug Administration (FDA) has approved Taltz[®] (ixekizumab) injection 80 mg/mL for the treatment of moderate-to-severe plaque psoriasis in adult patients who are candidates for systemic therapy or phototherapy.
-Taltz should not be used in patients with a previous hypersensitivity reaction, such as anaphylaxis, to ixekizumab or to any of the excipients.
-Taltz is designed to specifically target IL-17A, a protein that plays a role in driving underlying inflammation in psoriasis.
-1
+Taltz was approved by the U.S. FDA in March 2016 for the treatment of moderate-to-severe plaque psoriasis in adult patients who are candidates for systematic therapy or phototherapy.
+Taltz should not be used in patients with previous hypersensitivity reaction, such as anaphylaxis, to ixekizumab or to any of the excipients.
+Taltz is designed to specifically target IL-17A, a protein that plays a role in driving underlying inflammation in psoriasis.1